Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science

 Vision and Eyeshine

 A wild kinkajou spends its day in a tree hole and emerges at dusk to feed.
 Its large eyes help it to see in the dim light.
-When light enters the eyes of the kinkajou at night the eyes glow, a phenomenon known as eyeshine.
+When light enters its eyes at night, the eyes glow.
+This phenomenon is known as eyeshine.

 Like many nocturnal animals, the kinkajou has a reflective layer called a tapetum lucidum (or simply a tapetum) at the back of its eyeball behind the retina.
 The retina contains the light-sensitive cells.
 Any light that passes through the retina hits the tapetum and is then reflected back through the retina, hitting more light-sensitive calls and giving the animal better night vision.

 The kinkajou's pupils are dilated at night.
-The enables a viewer to get a good view of the eyeshine produced by the tapetum's action.
+This enables a viewer to get a good view of the eyeshine produced by the tapetum's action.
 Cats and dogs also have a tapetum and may exhibit eyeshine as well.
 Flash photography enhances the effect.

 Diet and Lifestyle

 The kinkajou has a home territory, which it marks with a secretion from scent glands located on its belly, throat, and mouth.
 It generally searches for food alone.
 Kinkajous sometimes gather in a group to play with each other, groom one another, or feed in a particular tree, however.
 They may also sleep in groups.
 The animals produce a variety of sounds, including barks, screeches, and chitters.

 Kinkajous feed mainly on fruit (especially figs), leaves, flowers, nectar, and insects.
 They occasionally eat honey, eggs, and small vertebrates.
 Their long tongue, which is about five inches in length, allows them to reach deep into flowers and crevices.
-Kinkajous often hang by their tail and hind feet to reach their food.
+They often hang by their tail and hind feet to reach their food.